mahshar-yahan/MCQLlama3.1/README.md

-# MCQ Question Answering using Llama 3.1
+# MCQ Question Answering using Llama 3.1(On going Project)

 This project focuses on solving Multiple-Choice Questions (MCQ) using the Llama 3.1 model with 8.1 billion parameters (instruct version).
 The task involved answering questions with four options, both without fine-tuning and with fine-tuning using LoRA.